 Revenue Recognition.
 Revenues from the sale of retail products are recognized at the time the product is delivered to the customer.
 Such revenues are recognized net of any adjustments for sales incentive offers such as discounts, coupons, rebates or other free products or services.
 The Company sells service maintenance agreements and credit insurance contracts on behalf of unrelated third parties.
 For contracts where the third parties are the obligor on the contract, commissions are recognized in revenues at the time of sale, and in the case of retrospective commissions, at the time that they are earned.
 Where the Company sells service maintenance agreements in which it is deemed to be the obligor on the contract at the time of sale, net of payment to third parties, revenue is recognized ratably, on a straight-line basis, over the term of the service maintenance agreement.
-These Company obligor service maintenance agreements are renewal contracts which provide our customers protection against product repair costs arising after the expiration of the manufacturer's warranty and the third party obligor contracts.
+These Company obligor service maintenance agreements are renewal contracts.
 These agreements typically range from 12 months to 36 months.
 These agreements are separate units of accounting under EITF No. 00-21, Revenue Arrangements with Multiple Deliverables.
 The amounts of service maintenance agreement revenue deferred at January 31, 2002 and 2003 were \$2.8 million and \$3.8 million, respectively, and are included in "Deferred revenue" in the accompanying balance sheets.
 Under renewal contracts, the Company records the cost of the service work performed as products are repaired.